-The Department of Public Safety has partnered with the ALICE Training Institute.
+The Department of Public Safety has partnered with the ALICE (Alert, Lockdown, Inform, Counter, Evacuate) Training Institute.
 This course helps the University population prepare and proactively handle the threat of an aggressive intruder or active shooter event.
-ALICE Training option based tactics have become the accepted response, versus the traditional "lockdown only" approach.
+ALICE training option based tactics have become the accepted response, versus the traditional "lockdown only" approach.
 We encourage all Faculty and Staff member at New Jersey City University to complete the training course.
+Refer to your email to access the Alice training link.